Preparing for interviews at Google can be daunting, even for experienced programmers who boast several years of coding and programming experience.

 The technical phone screen interview is essentially a screening round to filter candidates based on their proficiency in a programming language, and their ability to solve simple coding problems by employing programming fundamentals.

 In its on-site technical rounds, Google tests extensively for problem solving skills.
-Questions asked centre around a candidate’s proficiency in core technical areas such as data structures, coding, algorithms and systems design.
+Questions asked center around a candidate’s proficiency in core technical areas such as data structures, coding, algorithms and systems design.

 If your Google interview is just around the corner, this article will help you prepare for success.